Summer Financial Info

 5. If the study abroad program's room, board, and applicable fees are lower than those at Brandeis, the amount of an Alumni and Friends Scholarship, Trustee Scholarship, partial Wien Scholarship, or loan may be reduced.
 In addition, the amount of any need- or merit-based scholarship will be reduced if it exceeds the cost of Brandeis tuition and required student fees.
 Students should meet with their financial aid advisors to discuss possible changes to their awards.

-6. Students whose aid exceeds Brandeis tuition and required student fees, the CISI Insurance fee (if applicable) and any previous balance on the Brandeis student account can obtain a refund to assist with expenses abroad such as room and board, flights, visas, etc. It is the student's responsibility to request refunds from the Office of Student Financial Services.
-Students should complete a Credit Release Form before they leave the country and specify on this form where they would like their refund sent (e.g. student, parent(s), institution).
+6. Students whose aid exceeds Brandeis tuition and required student fees, the CISI Insurance fee (if applicable) and any previous balance on the Brandeis student account can obtain a refund to assist with expenses abroad such as room and board, flights, visas, etc. It is the student's responsibility to request refunds through their SAGE account.
+Students should complete a refund request before they leave the country and specify where they would like their refund sent (e.g. student, parent(s), institution).
+SFS recommends that students studying abroad select the direct deposit option.
 For students abroad all year, this should be done each term.
 Please note that refunds will not be released until 10 days before the start of Brandeis classes, regardless of the starting date of the program the student will attend.

 7. Students who have been awarded a Federal Direct Stafford Loan, Perkins Loan, Wien Loan, Saval Loan or Brandeis Loan for study abroad must arrange with the Office of Student Financial Services at Brandeis to sign promissory notes for the loans.
 This should be completed before the student leaves the country.
 The student should inform the Office of Student Financial Services as to whether the study abroad program will be for one or two semesters.